 Badges are visual tokens of achievement for the valid vulnerabilities that you have submitted.
 The achievement badges are displayed in the Achievements section in your profile.
 For more information, see viewing achievement badges.

 The Performance Stats section provides the performance metrics for your submissions on the Crowdcontrol platform.
-You can track your performance overtime or within a certain time frame such as last 90 days or current month.
+You can track your performance over time or within a certain time frame such as last 90 days.
+The All time metrics are displayed by default.
+Click the Last 90 days tab to view the performance metrics for the last 90 days.

 The performance statistics include: